Skip to footer content

 })();

 This code snippet utilizes the IronPDF library to convert the content of an HTML file ("label.html") into a PDF document.
-The rendered PDF is then saved as "output.pdf."
+The rendered PDF is then saved as "output.pdf".
 The simplicity of this process is highlighted by the concise script, which employs an asynchronous function for sequential execution in a Node.js environment.

 5. Conclusion

-In this guide, we've explored the process of converting HTML to PDF in a Node.js environment without relying on Puppeteer.
+This guide explored the process of converting HTML to PDF in a Node.js environment without relying on Puppeteer.
 IronPDF proves to be a powerful and efficient alternative, offering a range of features for handling PDF-related tasks.
 Whether you need to convert a URL, an HTML string, or an HTML file to PDF or generate a PDF file from PNG images, IronPDF provides a seamless solution.

 As you integrate HTML to PDF conversion into your Node.js applications, consider the specific requirements of your project and the flexibility that IronPDF offers.
 With its ease of use and extensive capabilities, IronPDF stands out as a valuable tool for developers seeking a reliable and lightweight solution for PDF generation in Node.js.